 3. Maximize your time at the theme parks.
 Staying at one of the on-site hotels can get you early entry—usually an hour earlier than the scheduled opening time—but sometimes just buying your tickets online (as at Universal Studios Hollywood) can get you an extra hour with shorter queues.
 Also, check the park’s website for express-lane services (like Disneyland Resort’s Fastpasses) so that you can make the most of your time all day.

 4. Expect (some) admission discounts.
-Kids and teens often get in free, or at a discount, at most museums and other attractions around the Golden State.
-That said, don’t expect much of a break at theme parks, where the full-price admission may start as low as age 10.
+Children and teens often get in free, or at a discount, at museums and other attractions around the Golden State.
+San Diego has a 'Kids Free October' program that is valid at many museums and other attractions, including SeaWorld and LEGOLAND.
+That said, don’t expect much of a reduction at other theme parks, or at other times.
+Full-price admission may start as low as age 10.

 Most kids love boats, so you can imagine how excited they get about a really, really big boat.
 The U.S.S.
 Midway Museum is just that: a retired aircraft carrier that is...

 Taking your family to the mountains this winter?
 Whether your crew is full of avid skiers or contented snowman-makers, the California snow...